 There are literally thousands of Kolkata Durga Puja pandals but some stand out more than others, as a result of their captivating decorations.
 Every year they compete to outdo each other with the most elaborate and innovative themes.
 The pandals in north Kolkata tend to be more traditional, whereas the ones in south Kolkata are contemporary and showy.

-The easiest way to participate in the celebrations is to take a Durga Puja festival tour, such as the ones organized by the West Bengal Tourism Development Corporation (see list of tours and make online bookings here or view more information about the tours here), Calcutta Photo Tours, Walks of Kolkata, and Let's Meet Up Tours.
+The easiest way to participate in the celebrations is to take a Durga Puja festival tour, such as the ones organized by the West Bengal Tourism Development Corporation (see list of tours and make online bookings here), Calcutta Photo Tours, Calcutta Walks, Walks of Kolkata, and Let's Meet Up Tours.
 More information abut Durga Puja, including tours, is also available on West Bengal Tourism's Durga Puja website.
 Alternatively, for something different, take one of the special puja tours by tram offered the Calcutta Tramways Company.

 Wondering where is best to stay?
 Try these 11 Convenient Hotels for Durga Puja in Kolkata.

-Bagbazar is one of the oldest Durga Puja pandals in Kolkata, having been in existence for around 100 years.
-It's a relatively simple one with emphasis on tradition and culture, but it always attracts the crowds with its strikingly beautiful idol of Goddess Durga.
-An exhibition is also held on its grounds, with carnival rides and stalls, as well.
+Bagbazar, one of the oldest Durga Puja pandals in Kolkata, is celebrating its centenary in 2018.
+The pandal is a relatively simple one with emphasis on tradition and culture.
+However, it always attracts attention because of its strikingly beautiful idol of Goddess Durga.
+An exhibition is held on its grounds, with carnival rides and stalls, as well.
 The sindoor khela ritual on Dashami (the last day of the festival), whereby married women place red sindoor (powder) on the idol before it's taken for immersion, is also renowned.
 People come from all over the city to see it.

 Location: North Kolkata, along the river in Bagbazaar.
 Near the Bagbazar Launch Ghat and Bagbazar Kolkata Circular Railway Station.
 The closest Metro railway station is Shayambazar.

 Location: North Kolkata, along the river at Kumartuli Park, just before Bagbazar (ideally, plan to visit both pandals).
 The nearest railway station is the Sovabazar Metro.
 It's also close to Sovabazar Launch Ghat.